Nexmo/nexmo-developer/_documentation/voice/voice-api/guides/websockets.md

 | 8000 | 160 | 160 x 2 = 320 |
 | 16000 | 320 | 320 x 2 = 640 |

-### JSON Messages
+### JSON messages

 Various JSON text-based messages may be sent at any point in the call, developers should handle these appropriately and examine the `event` field to determine the message type and if it is of interest.

-### DTMF Events
+### DTMF events

-If any party on the call connected to the websocket sends a DTMF tone this will trigger an event on the websocket, this event is a *text* message with a JSON payload, it will be interleaved between the audio frames and have the following format:
+If any party on the call connected to the websocket sends a [DTMF](/concepts/guides/glossary#dtmf) tone this will trigger an event on the websocket, this event is a *text* message with a JSON payload, it will be interleaved between the audio frames and have the following format:

 ```json
 {"event":"websocket:dtmf","digit":"5","duration":260}